Does the gas tank overflow while filling despite not being full? These are the causes

 Similarly, topping can cause the gas(liquid) to enter your car’s carbon filter or charcoal canister strictly designed for vapor.
 Not only can this problem damage the filter or canister, but also the engine in general.

-This issue will affect your automobile’s performance and lifespan generally.
+This issue will affect your automobile’s performance and lifespan.
 It can also ruin its vapor collection system designed to manage fuel vapor and reduce harmful emissions.

 Can The Check Engine Light Come On Because of This Problem?